vinay02022/README.md/README.md

-👋 Hi, I’m Vinay Pandey , I am Product Er.
+👋 Hi, I’m Vinay Pandey , I am Software Er.

 👀 I’m interested in Tech, Entrepreneurship, and Problem Solving.

 🌱 I’m currently Working On my Backend Skill.

-💞️ I’m looking to Join an Organisation where I can challenge myself Every day & skill up By Working On projects , help Users,and Contributing the Same.
+💞️ I’m looking to Join an Organisation where I can challenge myself Every day & skill up By Working On projects , help Users,and Contributing in the Business Growth.

 📫 **How To reach Me:-